RScicomp/Neural-Nets-Computer-Vision/README.md

 # ComputerVision
 Using and comparing different neural nets including AlexNet.
+Report in pdf.